LearnLib/learnlib/README.md

 * For [IntelliJ IDEA][intellij]:
   1. Select `File` -> `New` -> `Project from existing sources` and select the folder containing the development checkout.
-  1. Choose "Import Project from external model", select "Maven" and click `Next`.
+  1. Choose "Import Project from external model", select "Maven" and click `Create`.
-  1. Configure the project to your liking but make sure to check "Import Maven projects automatically" and have "Generated sources folders" set to "Detect automatically".
-  1. Click `Next` until the project is imported (no Maven profile needs to be selected).
   1. In order to have both development versions of AutomataLib and LearnLib available at once, continue to import AutomataLib as documented in the project's README, but choose `File` -> `New` -> `Module from existing sources` as the first step.

 * For [Eclipse][eclipse]: